BengtGustafsson/extract_fx/README.md

 ```

 format_literal.h included above demonstrates one idea of how we could get rid of x-literals: Anytime the f-literal is used where a `std::string` or
-`std::string_view` is required the subclass acts as a stand-in for the base class whereas in the cases where a `std::format_string<Args...>` is
+`std::string_view` is required the subclass acts as a stand-in for the std::string base class whereas in the cases where a `std::format_string<Args...>` is
 the first parameter today an overload taking just an `extracted_string` can be introduced without interfering with the normal operation of
 functions such as `std::print` and `std::println`. `std::format` should not have such an overload though, as calling std::format on a
 f-literal is surely a mistake.

 ## extract_fx pre-preprocessor usage

-Without command line arguments extract_fx works like a Unix filter reading from stdin and writing to stdout.
+Without command line arguments `extract_fx` works like a Unix filter reading from stdin and writing to stdout.
 Note that with long f/x
 literals and/or expression-fields output will be withheld until enough input lines have been seen.
 This also happens for multiline comments.

 An option **--name** is available for experimentation.
 It controls the name of the function that f-literals are wrapped in.
 It defaults to `std::format`.
-The CMakeLists macro `target_extract_file` adds a custom build step which has a **--name** parameter set to `extracted_string` but this can easily be changed.
+If the function name ends in a `*` it is replaced by <N> where N is the number of extracted expressions.
+The CMakeLists macro `target_extract_file` adds a custom build step which has a **--name** parameter set to `extract_string*` and the extract_string function  checks that the N provided is the same as the number of arguments.

 An option **--test** causes the built in unit tests to run.
 This can't be combined with any other parameters.